 Inspiration for Creating Feelsbot

-There are a few reasons why I decided to create Feelsbot.
+There are a few reasons why I created Feelsbot.
 First off, I was inspired by how easy it is to hop in and use some of the machine learning APIs from IBM and Google.
 Additionally, I wanted to create a software project to help people better understand how AI works.

 Feelsbot highlights a couple of important things about AI and natural language processing.